jinhan38/flutter_seo/README.md

 You can use the flutter_seo package to add tags to your html, which you can use to try SEO optimization.

-You can see that meta data is added to the sample below, and you can check that html tml tml tml tml tml tagy. https://seo-package-sample.web.app/
+On the site made with the sample below, you can see that meta data is added to the head and html tag is created on the body. https://seo-package-sample.web.app/

 ## Usage